Google offers multiple methods of authenticating your app's users in Cloud Platform applications. Each method has different purposes, listed below:

 Firebase Web Tutorial highlights how to use Firebase on a website, including user sign in with Google as the Identity Provider.

-If you want to provide a Google login button for your website or app, or you’re using Google Apps for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.
+If you want to provide a Google login button for your website or app, or you're using Google Workspace for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.

 OAuth 2.0 and OpenID Connect